DerikTBoonstra/DerikTBoonstra.github.io/_pages/about.md

 ## More About Me

 I am from [Lufkin, TX](https://en.wikipedia.org/wiki/Lufkin,_Texas) (East TX & less than 2 hours from Houston).
 I attended [Hudson ISD](https://www.hudsonisd.org) where I met my partner Paxton.
 We are high school sweethearts who have been growing through life together ever since.
-She attended Texas Tech University, where she earned her B.S.N., and is now a certified emergency nurse and has just accomplished obtaining her M.S.N.
+She attended Texas Tech University, where she earned her B.S.N., and is now a certified emergency nurse and has just accomplished obtaining her M.S.N. from Purdue University.
 I attended Baylor University, where I earned my B.B.A. through the [Business Fellows](https://hankamer.baylor.edu/fellows) program while also majoring in Statistics, Finance, and Accounting.
-We now live together in Waco, TX, with our dog-daughter Khaleesi (Khali for short), who is smart and beautiful lab mix.
+I am currently a Ph.D.
+Candidate in Statistical Science and a Teacher of Record at Baylor University.
+We now live together in Waco, TX, with our dog-daughter Khaleesi (Khali for short), who is a smart and beautiful lab mix.
+We are excited and open to wherever life and opportunities take us next.
 <div style="display:flex; justify-content:center; align-items:center; gap:10px;">

   <img src="/files/about_me_1.png" alt="Khaleesi in the snow" style="width:35%; border-radius:8px;">